On Parameter Estimation in Deviated Gaussian Mixture of Experts: CONVERGENCE RATES OF PARAMETER ESTIMATION

 Given the parametric density estimation rate $V(p_{\hat{\lambda}_n,\widehat{G}_n},p_{\lambdastar,G_*})=\Otilde(n^{-1/2})$ in Proposition~\ref{prop:mle_estimation}, our main goal is to establish the Total Variation lower bound $V(p_{\hat{\lambda}_n,\widehat{G}_n},p_{\lambdastar,G_*})\gtrsim D_1((\hat{\lambda}_n,\widehat{G}_n),(\lambdastar,G_*))$, where $D_1$ will be defined in equation~\eqref{eq:D_distinguishable_dependent}, in order to achieve the parametric convergence rate of the MLE $D_1((\hat{\lambda}_n,\widehat{G}_n),(\lambdastar,G_*))=\Otilde(n^{-1/2})$.
 For that purpose, we first rewrite the density discrepancy $p_{\hat{\lambda}_n,\widehat{G}_n}(X,Y)-p_{\lambdastar,G_*}(X,Y)$ in terms of $f(Y|(\hat{a}^n_i)^{\top}X+\hat{b}^n_i,\hat{\sigma}^n_i)-f(Y|(a^*_j)^{\top}X+b^*_j,\sigma^*_j)$, where $(\hat{a}^n_i,\hat{b}^n_i,\hat{\sigma}^n_i)$ is a component of $\widehat{G}_n$.
 Next, we apply a Taylor expansion to the function $f(Y|(\hat{a}^n_i)^{\top}X+\hat{b}^n_i,\hat{\sigma}^n_i)$ about the point $(a^*_j,b^*_j,\sigma^*_j)$ to decompose the density discrepancy into a linear combination of linearly independent elements associated with coefficients involving the parameter discrepancies, namely $\hat{a}^n_i-a^*_j$, $\hat{b}^n_i-b^*_j$ and $\hat{\sigma}^n_i-\sigma^*_j$.
 As a result, when $p_{\hat{\lambda}_n,\widehat{G}_n}$ converges to $p_{\lambdastar,G_*}$, the previous parameter discrepancies also go to zero and we achieved our desired estimation rates.
 Note that such decomposition cannot be done if the set in equation~\eqref{eq:independent_set} is linearly dependent.
 However, we observe an interaction among parameters of the Gaussian density $f$ via the following partial differential equation (PDE):

-In high level, in Step 1 of our proofs, we need to decompose the density discrepancy $p_{\lambda_n,G_n}(Y|X)-p_{\lambda^*,G_*}(Y|X)$ into a combination of elements from some linearly independent set.
-To this end, we apply Taylor expansions to $f(Y|(a^n_i)^{\top}X+b^n_i,\sigma^n_i)$ around the true parameters $(a^*_j,b^*_j,\sigma^*_j)$.
-Unfortunately, there are many linearly dependent derivative terms arising from the above PDE.
-Thus, we have to group these terms together by taking the summation of their coefficients.
+This interaction induces a lot of linearly dependent derivative terms in the previous Taylor expansion.
+Thus, we have to group these terms together by adding their coefficients.
 Consequently, when the resulting coefficients tend to zero, we arrive at a system of polynomial equations which was previously studied in \cite{ho2016weakly}.

 \textbf{System of polynomial equations.} Let $\Bar{r}(m)$ be the smallest natural number $r$ such that the following system of polynomial equations does not admit any non-trivial solutions for the unknown variables: $(s_l,t_{1l},t_{2l})_{l=1}^{m}\subseteq\mathbb{R}^3$